tchibatron/dbeaver/Data-Appearance.md

 [[images/ug/Color_rows.png]]

 Then choose the color in the palette window that appears and click **OK**.
-The row changes its color to the one you selected:
+The current row and all other rows that contain the same value change their color to the one you selected:

 [[images/ug/Colored_rows.png]]